Andersen Ward at Loweswater (Mother and Baby Unit)

-Andersen Ward is a Mother and Baby Unit (MBU) which covers the entire North West.
-The unit's core purpose is to provide a consistently high level of quality specialist mental health care to both women who are pregnant and mothers following child birth.
+We remain a Mother and Baby Unit (MBU) which covers the entire North West.
+The unit's core purpose is still to provide a consistently high level of quality specialist mental health care to both women who are pregnant and mothers following childbirth.

 The unit is run by professionals who have longstanding experience in perinatal psychiatry and work as a cohesive and highly motivated team.
-The team includes a Consultant Psychiatrist, In-patient Mental Health Nurses, Nursery Nurses, an Occupational Therapist and a Clinical Psychologist and also has access to Physiotherapists.
+The team includes a Consultant Psychiatrist, inpatient Mental Health Nurses, Nursery Nurses, an Occupational Therapist and a Clinical Psychologist; we also have access to Physiotherapists.

-Andersen Ward provides facilities for up to ten mothers and babies including:
+During our temporary move, we provide facilities for up to six mothers and babies, including:

 • A fully equipped milk kitchen